 The sample size depends on how big the population is.
 You can use an online sample calculator to work out how many responses you need.

-There are many methods of sampling that allow you to generalize to broad populations.
-In general, though, the sample should aim to be representative of the population as a whole (e.g. by reflecting the demographic balance in terms of age, race, gender, and socioeconomic class).
+There are many sampling methods that allow you to generalize to broad populations.
+In general, though, the sample should aim to be representative of the population as a whole.
 The larger and more representative your sample, the more valid your conclusions.